 ANOTHER BASKET IDEA?!
 COME ON KAYLEE!

 I know I know!
 But hear me out………..
-This one is a trunk.
+This one is a trunk. 😛

-All jokes aside, writing this article showed me how many different terms there are for things I always thought were just baskets.
+Seriously, writing this showed me how many different terms there are for things I always thought were just baskets.
+But storage trunks are not always basket material!
+They can also be made out of wood or like a suitcase material…. you know what I mean.

 I think storage trunks would be a PERFECT thing to go thrifting for.
 You are much more likely to find unique or antique trunks that don’t cost over $100–or you might find other things that could serve as a storage trunk!
+For example… here’s another lidded basket, but used as a storage trunk AND a side table!

 Sigh….
 I love thrifting and upcycling.
-It’s so much more fun than just buying stuff.

 *Ahem* if you agree–I designed t-shirts for people like us.
 How’s that for a shameless plug? 😂